 Doctoral students in good academic standing in the Neuroscience and Behavior Program may request travel funds of up to $700 per year (September 1-August 31) to defray the cost of travel to professional meetings.
 Students may request a total of four year's funding during their graduate training, but travel funds that are not used in a particular year may not be added to future travel allowances (i.e., to exceed a total of $700 in any given year).
 Students are expected to present their research at 3 of the 4 meetings for which they request funding.

-A travel authorization form must be filled with the NSB Program Manager (Room 337D Morrill Science Center) at least one week before the date of travel for all travel.
+A travel authorization form must be filled with the NSB Program Manager (Room 337D Morrill Science Center) at least two weeks before the date of travel for all travel.
 The traveler will not be covered by insurance if injured on a trip unless an authorization form is filed with University Accounting.

 NSB students wishing to take a leave of absence must satisfy the following conditions before obtaining approval for a one-year leave of absence: